Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 which we will call the \emph{radial chamber collapse zigzag} (see Figure \ref{chamber_collapse}).

 Choose a representative $L\in\QRad$ of combinatorial type $[\cL]$ and let $L''\in\QRad$ be the preconfiguration of combinatorial type $[\cL'']$ obtained by collapsing radial chambers.
 We will call the radial segments onto which the radial chambers have been collapsed the \emph{special radial segments}.
 Notice that $L''$ is well defined up to a choice of $L$, and slit jumps and parametrization point jumps away from the special radial segments.
 Thus the idea is to define $\Gamma([\cL],[\cL''])$ as a partially unfolded graph of $L''$ which is unfolded at the special radial slit segments and folded everywhere else.
-This would give a well defined isomorphism class of admissible fat graphs.
+This gives a well-defined isomorphism class of admissible fat graphs.

 To make this precise, let $S_{k_1}, S_{k_2}, \ldots, S_{k_r}$ denote the special radial segments of $L''$.
 We define $\Gamma([\cL],[\cL''])=\Gamma_{L'',t}$ where $t\in [0,1]^{d(L'')}$ is defined as follows: